Pledge to use a boot brush each and every time you enter and exit a Gorge trailhead

 Pledge to Use a Gorge Boot BrushAdd your name to the growing list of individuals that are concerned about the rapidly increasing spread of invasive weeds in the Columbia Gorge.
-Commit to using a trailhead boot brush every time you are hiking in the Gorge; before and after you hike.
-After you submit the form below we’ll add your name here!
+Commit to using a trailhead boot brush every time you are on a Gorge trail - before and after you hike!

 Where Are Trailhead Boot Brushes in the Gorge?Boot brushes have been installed at over 25 Gorge trailheads in the past four years through the Pulling Together Initiative of the Columbia Gorge Cooperative Weed Management Area.
 Boot brushes are ready for you to use at our Mosier Plateau and Lyle Cherry Orchard land trust properties.

 To celebrate Earth Day weekend (April 22-23) Friends of the Columbia Gorge and the Columbia Gorge Cooperative Weed Management Area will be hosting information booths at trailheads throughout the Gorge.
 Volunteers at the trailheads will draw attention to boot brushes and encourage hikers to use them as well as offer field guide books on weeds in the Gorge.

 Volunteer on Earth Day Weekend at the Boot Brush Kick-off!

 - If you are interested in volunteering for this event at the Mosier Plateau or Lyle Cherry Orchard, email Land Stewardship Coordinator Sara Woods, email@example.com.